bkimminich/it-security-lecture/slides/02-03-injection.md

 ```

 1. Fill out all the gaps in the table on the following page
-2. If there are multiple solutions, ~~do not pick an unncessary complicated one~~ pick a simple one
+2. If there are multiple solutions, <strike>do not pick an unncessary complicated one</strike> pick a simple one

 ---